rafadc/rhythmic/README.md

 ## Rhythmic

-It just a simple drum machine that can also play loops but can be user interactively from Ruby console
+It is just a simple drum machine that can also play loops but can be used interactively from Ruby console

 ## Installation